 Munich to Vienna by train Munich to Vienna by train

-Munich to Vienna by train
+Munich to Vienna by Train: A Scenic Journey

 Traveling from Munich to Vienna by train is fast, scenic, and convenient.
 Here’s what you need to know:

 • Duration: 4 to 6 hours, depending on the train service.
+The fastest direct train between Munich and Vienna takes just over four hours, with direct connections available throughout the day.

 • Train Options: